oxsecurity/megalinter/docs/descriptors/php_psalm.md

         Look for unused code.
 Options are 'auto' or 'always'.
 If no value is specified, default is 'auto'

     --find-unused-psalm-suppress
-        Finds all @psalm-suppress annotations that arenâ€™t used
+        Finds all @psalm-suppress annotations that aren’t used

     --find-references-to=[class|method|property]
         Searches the codebase for references to the given fully-qualified class or method,